TeemuSailynoja/korkeasaari/tasks/prd-pymc-timeseries-presentation.md

    - Brief summary of convergence checks
    - Comparison to previous step
 5. The appendix must include parameter posterior plots.
-6. The presentation must be exportable as HTML and optionally as a Marimo/Jupyter notebook.
+6. The presentation must be exportable as HTML and optionally as a Marimo notebook.
 7. The presentation must be suitable for a human presenter (not fully automated narration).
 8. The presentation must be visually consistent and accessible, following the Nord color scheme.